iron-meteor/iron-router/README.md

 The current stable version of Iron Router is 0.9.4.
 Please [go here](https://github.com/EventedMind/iron-router/blob/0.9/DOCS.md) for documentation.

+### Pre-Release Version
-This document applies to the pre-release of IR1.0.
-To install, run `meteor add iron:router@1.0.0-pre4`.
-We appreciate your help in testing the new version!
+This document and the guide applies to the pre-release.
+To track the pre-release versions of iron:router you can use the meteor command `meteor show iron:router`.
+To install, run `meteor add iron:router@1.0.0-pre<version>`.

+We appreciate your help in testing to get the router ready for 1.0!

 ## The Iron.Router Guide
 Detailed explanations of router features can be found in the <a href="https://eventedmind.github.io/iron-router" target="_blank">Guide</a>.